cmancone/mygrations/README.md

 `mygrations` is not so much a database migration system as it is "Schema as Code".
 Rather than having a migration file dedicated to each change in your database, you describe your database schema via standard `CREATE TABLE` and `INSERT` commands.  `mygrations` can validate your schema both in isolation and against an actual production database, allowing you to make your database migration process fully testable.

 The actual database migration process is stateless - no need to add a table to your database to keep track of which migrations have run.
 Instead, `mygrations` compares your declared schema against the current schema of your databse, determines the necessary steps to make your database match, and updates your database accordingly.
 As a result, updating your database structure with `mygrations` doesn't involve creating additional migration files.
 Instead, you simply edit the `CREATE TABLE` command inside the original table definition file to add/remove columns, indexes, or constraints as needed.

+The main disadvantage with `mygrations` stems from one of its key advantages (statelessness).  `mygrations` cannot handle stateful operations: renaming tables, renaming columns, moving or transforming data.
+The only good way to handle those is by using the same methods as every other migration system out there (i.e. migration files with a record of which have run), and there isn't much point in adding that to this tool.
+If you really need that, you're better off using more typical migration tools.

 ## Installation